-Since October 2017 we have met 10 times.
+Since October 2017 we have met 9 times.
 The names of the members are listed on the SDS website.
 During the year, the following changes took place in the membership of the Standing Committee -

 - A vacancy arose in the position of a lay person elected by the South Sydney Region upon the resignation of Mrs Gillian Davidson.
-The Regional Electors of the South Sydney Region elected Ms Yvette McDonald to fill the vacancy. - A vacancy arose in the position of a lay person elected by the whole Synod upon the death of Dr Robert Mackay on 3 September 2018.
-A casual vacancy was declared at our meeting on 24 September 2018. - Mr Robert Wicks resigned as the Diocesan Secretary, but remained an ex-officio member of the Standing Committee by virtue of his position as the CEO of SDS. - We appointed Mr Daniel Glynn as the new Diocesan Secretary, and Mr Glynn became an exofficio member of the Standing Committee as a result.
+The Regional Electors of the South Sydney Region elected Ms Yvette McDonald to fill the vacancy. - Mr Robert Wicks resigned as the Diocesan Secretary, but remained an ex-officio member of the Standing Committee by virtue of his position as the CEO of SDS. - We appointed Mr Daniel Glynn as the new Diocesan Secretary, and Mr Glynn became an exofficio member of the Standing Committee as a result.